ayush-bharadwaj/housing-mate/README.md

 # housing-mate
-This is a simple food ordering app designed in php and front end technologies as an assignment for Yocket.
+This is a simple housing society management app designed in PHP,MySQL and front end technologies as an assignment for Yocket.